malepatic/Group-11/readme.md

 Modal:
 A dialog box that overlays the main content to display additional information or prompt user actions, often used for forms, confirmations, or notifications.

+Paging:
+Used to go the next page and previous page as per user request

+Alert:
+Pop's up with alert message as the page loads

+Search:
+Used to search for specific stays

+Drop-down:
+To choose more options in the website nav bar